 Unit or departmental decision-making bodies responsible for determining workload expectations for everyone in their unit are an important tool to strengthen collegial and professional rights.
-Agreements that provide academic units or departments control over workload standards need to ensure that this right includes the library and archivist units.
-However a "unit" is defined, the standard should fairly deal with all the different sorts of work that librarians and archivists do.
-The Queen's University collective agreement sets out what their collegially determined standards are to cover:
+Agreements that provide academic units or departments control over workload standards need to ensure that this right includes librarians and archivists, and accounts for all the different sorts of work that librarians and archivists do.
+The Queen's University Faculty Association collective agreement sets out what their collegially determined standards are to cover: